 all pictures courtesy of Sandrine Pangaud

 Some outsider environments get a lot of publicity on the internet.
 Try "facteur Cheval" on Google and you will get a lot of hits.
-Of course, I also wrote a note on Cheval's unbelievable creation, but my special attention goes to the lesser known sites.
+Of course, I also wrote about Cheval's unbelievable creation, but my special attention goes to the lesser known sites.

-Apart from some articles in the local press, Joseph Duffour's creation has been written about only in the french magazine Zon`art, nr 8 (published early 2003).
+Apart from some articles in the local press, Joseph Duffour's creation has been presented only in the french magazine Zon`art, nr 8 (published early 2003).
 The article is by Jean-Michel Chesné, who gave me his friendly permission to draw on his material.
-However, in march 2010, I came into contact with a member of Duffour's family, who provided me with some more information.
+And then in march 2010, I came into contact with a member of Duffour's family, who provided me with some more information ¹.

 Life and works